 Casey Wall Honored to be a Worcester Business Journal 40 Under 40

-When Casey Wall talks about her role as assistant dean and director of residential services at WPI, her description isn’t one most people use when they describe reasons they like what they do.
+When Casey Wall talks about her role as assistant dean and director of the Housing & Residential Experience Center at WPI, her description isn’t one most people use when they describe reasons they like what they do.

 “Residential life and student affairs is a lifestyle, not just a job,” she says.
 “You are just thinking about things 24/7.”